opencv/opencv/doc/tutorials/3d/point_cloud/point_cloud.markdown

 Requirements
 ------------

-For visualisations u need to complile OpenCV library with OpenGL support.
-For this you should set WITH_OPENGL flag on in cmake
+For visualisations you need to compile OpenCV library with OpenGL support.
+For this you should set WITH_OPENGL flag ON in CMake while building OpenCV from source.

 Practice
 -------

-Loading and saving of point cloud can be done using loadPointCloud(savePointCloud)
+Loading and saving of point cloud can be done using `cv::loadPointCloud` and `cv::savePointCloud` accordingly.

 Currently supported formats are:
-- .OBJ (supported keys are v(which is responcible for point position), vn(normal coordinates) and f(faces of a mesh), other keys are ignored)
+- [.OBJ](https://en.wikipedia.org/wiki/Wavefront_.obj_file) (supported keys are v(which is responsible for point position), vn(normal coordinates) and f(faces of a mesh), other keys are ignored)
-- .PLY (all encoding types(ascii and byte) are supported with limitaion to only float type for data)
+- [.PLY](https://en.wikipedia.org/wiki/PLY_(file_format)) (all encoding types(ascii and byte) are supported with limitation to only float type for data)

 @code{.py}
 vertices, normals = cv2.loadPointCloud("teapot.obj")
 @endcode

-Function loadPointCloud returns vector of points of float (cv::Point3f) and vector of their normals(if specified in source file)
+Function `cv::loadPointCloud` returns vector of points of float (`cv::Point3f`) and vector of their normals(if specified in source file).
 To visualize it you can use functions from viz3d module and it is needed to reinterpret data into another format

 @code{.py}